dreamhead/moco/moco-doc/apis.md

 ## Record and Replay
 **@Since 1.1.0**

-More powerful dynamic feature are required even if you can implement some with template.
-For instance, you want to change one URL to return different response.
+More powerful dynamic features are required even if you can implement some with a template.
+For instance, you may want to change one URL to return a different response.
 Record and replay will help.

-In the following, `/record` will use to record request and `/replay` will return the recorded request content.
-You can also configure your record and replay for more capability.
+In the following, `/record` will be used to record request and `/replay` will return the recorded request content.
+You can also configure record and replay for more capabilities.

-In this case, `group` will be used to distinguish different record source.
+In this case, `group` will be used to distinguish different record sources.

 ```java
 server.request(by(uri("/record"))).response(record(group("foo")));